yashtazor/Listsy/README.md

 A simple MVC (Model-View-Control) architecture was used for making this app.
 More about this architecture can be found at https://www.geeksforgeeks.org/mvc-design-pattern/

-### 2. Prerequisites
+### 2. Technology Stack and Dependancies
-Listsy is quite basic but it is made up of a number of tools which need to be configured beforehand.
+The following technology stack was used to make Listsy

-#### Mains
+#### Backend

 * NodeJS
+* EJS (Templating Engine)
 * MongoDB

-#### External Modules
+#### Dependancies

 * Express
 * Mongoose

-#### Templating Engine

-* EJS

 ### 3. How to Run?
 Running this app is fairly simple.
 The following steps need to be followed.

-1. Open the project on any code editor.
+1. Clone the project and navigate to the project directory.
+2. Run **``npm install``** to install all the dependancies.
-2. Replace the MongoDB URL and Schema Name with your details in the Control.js file in 'control' folder.
+3. Replace the MongoDB URL and Schema Name with your details in the Control.js file in 'control' folder.
-3. Run the node server.
+4. Run the node server.
-4. Access it from the localhost at 3000 port and /listsy route.
+5. Access it from the localhost at 3000 port and /listsy route.

 This app can also be deployed on the web by using manual server coding or by using pre-configured services like Heroku, etc.